 Join us for the December presentation of 2023 in our “Local Lore with Bob Richard” series of free talks hosted by our McCracken Research Library.

 With a wealth of knowledge about the Cody and Yellowstone National Park areas, Bob has a lifetime of stories to share with future generations.
-The “Local Lore with Bob Richard” series continues every other month throughout the year.
-Most talks take place on the third Thursday of the month, with the exception of June (second Thursday).
+For 2023, the “Local Lore with Bob Richard” series continues every other month throughout the year.
+Most talks take place on the third Thursday of the month.

 The talks in this series are gathered in this YouTube playlist.